OpenTranslationBible/open-bible/en-GB/39.Malachi/md/malachi-02.md

 You ask, “Why?”
 It is because the Lord is a witness between you and the wife of your youth.
 You have been unfaithful to her, though she is your partner, the wife of your marriage covenant.

 ## Malachi 2:15
-Has not the one God made you?
+Did not the one God create you?
 You belong to him in body and spirit.
-And what does the one God seek?
+And what does the one God desire?
 Godly offspring.
 So be on your guard, and do not be unfaithful to the wife of your youth.

 ## Malachi 2:16
 “For I hate divorce,” says the Lord, the God of Israel, “and the one who covers his garment with violence,” says the Lord of Hosts.
 So be on your guard, and do not be unfaithful.